Run by

 Australia Federal Government

-Safe Work Australia (SWA) is a partnership of governments, employers and employees.
-National Standard for the Control of Inorganic Lead at Work and National Code of Practice for the Control and Safe Use of Inorganic Lead at Work Safe Work Australia has 15 members, including an independent Chair, nine members representing the Commonwealth and each State and Territory, two members representing the interests of workers, two representing the interests of employers and the CEO of Safe Work Australia.
+Safe Work Australia has 15 members, including an independent Chair, nine members representing the Commonwealth and each State and Territory, two members representing the interests of workers, two representing the interests of employers and the CEO of Safe Work Australia.
 Together, the members and agency staff will work to improve occupational health and safety (OHS) outcomes and workers’ compensation arrangements across Australia.

 Environment Australia Links to lead information and fact sheets or see links below.

-Brochures and fact sheets
+Lead Brochures and fact sheets

 National Phase Out of Leaded Petrol - Some Questions and Answers (order printed copy)

-Lead Alert Fact Sheets
+Lead Alert Fact Sheets:

 Lead (Pb) - 2005